AltaPay/plugin-wordpress/readme.txt

 = 3.2.9 =
 * Enable possibility to synchronize terminals based on store country with a Button in WooCommerce.
+* Add support for WordPress 5.9, WooCommerce 6.1.1

 = 3.2.8 =
 * Fix: Auto release payments issue with MobilePay payment method